Estimated reading time: 11 minutes

 - small plastic or glass bottles (50-100ml) for storing finished e liquid

-I hope all this goes to show that making your own e liquid with items in your home is not only possible, but very easy too.
+I hope this all goes to show that making your own e liquid with items in your home is not only possible, but very easy too.
 Ok, so unless you’re vaping nicotine-free, you will of course still need to buy nicotine liquid, and maybe PG too.

 But I think the rewards of being able to complete 90% of the home vape juice-making process off your own back still make it worth doing.
 Have fun!